-Brendan was diagnosed April 13th, 2017 with stage 4 lung cancer – specifically adenocarcinoma in both lungs and the heart.
+Brendan was diagnosed April 13th, 2017 with stage 4 lung cancer – specifically adenocarcinoma in both lungs, brain, heart, liver, and various bones throughout his body.
 He is 31 years old, married to Jennifer for 8 years and has four amazing children – Griffin 5, Edie 3, Maddox 2, and William “Huck” 6 months.
 They live in Knoxville, TN.

 Brendan started feeling definitely “off” in mid-Feb.
 He sought treatment initially for a virus being the likely culprit.
 Based on his x-ray showing significant lung involvement and fluid on his heart he was sent to a pulmonologist who initially pursued a diagnosis of histoplasmosis, a fungus you can catch from birds and bats.
 He recalled cleaning up after a bat colony in his house eaves in January so this was ~logical.
 With his condition steadily worsening despite meds, he was admitted to the hospital on 4/11 where they did a bronchoscopy to get lung tissues.
 They also told him he had the worst looking CT scan of the lungs they had seen the entire year thus far.
 After ruling out tuberculosis and histoplasmosis, they informed him on 4/13 of the cancer diagnosis.
 The next day the cardiologist informed him that there was so much fluid around his heart that he was in more danger of dying from a heart attack than succumbing to cancer.
 Thus he had a procedure on Saturday which drained nearly two liters of fluid from his heart.
 After three days in the ICU and two days in a regular room, they sent him home this past Thursday (4/20).
 As you might imagine, the family was thrilled to see him home, although he is very tired at present.